MuhammadKhoshnaw/BasicMVIApp/README.md

 ![ComponentDiagram](.github/res/ComponentDiagram.svg)

-For this template, nine different software components have been used as shown in the diagram.
+For this template, eight different software components have been used as shown in the diagram.

 1. In the innermost layer, we have an entity which is a java module.
 2. Then In the second layer, we have useCase another java module.
-3. For the third layer, we have three modules: controller and gateway are java modules.
-But ViewModel is an android module with a minimum dependency on the android platform as possible.
+3. For the third layer, we have two modules: repository and ViewModel both of them are android module with as minimum dependency as possible on the android platform.
 4. And in the outermost layer, We have 4 heavily dependent on the android framework modules.
 The application is our actual application module.
 UI, Remote and DB are also android modules.

 Of Course, you can have more layers but I don’t think having fewer layers will be a good idea.
 For this template, we are trying to have the most basic implementation possible so we go with 4 layers.

+# Enterprise Business Rules Layer

-# Entity
+## Entity

+Entities are business objects of the application.
+They encapsulate the most abstract information about our business rules that are less likely to change when something external changes.
+It is preferred to make our entities a simple data class that just encapsulates data and not behaviours.
+I.e it is preferred to not have functions in our entity class.

-In our entity, we have our [Movie](entity/src/main/java/com/khoshnaw/entity/Movie.kt) Class which have some movie properties.
+For example in our entity, we have our [Movie](entity/src/main/java/com/khoshnaw/entity/Movie.kt) Class which have some movie properties.
+Those properties will not be changed if we change the navigation of our application. or added a filter for example.

 ```
 data class Movie(